Minimal and nearly minimal measure expansions in connected unimodular groups

 Before getting to the results, we briefly survey a number of works for nonabelian groups which are thematically relevant but use different techniques.
-When $G$ is finite and $A, B \subseteq G$ are nonempty, generalizing Cauchy--Davenport inequality, DeVos showed in~\cite{Devos} that $ |AB| \geq \min\{ |A| +|B| - |H|, |G|\}$ with $H$ a proper subgroup of $G$ with maximum cardinality.
-In the same paper, DeVos classifies all situations where equality can happen.
+When $A, B \subseteq G$ are finite and nonempty, DeVos~\cite{Devos} classified all situations where $|AB|<|A|+|B|$.
 In~\cite{Bjorklundandfish}, Bj\"orklund and Fish studied an expansion problem with respect to upper Banach density in amenable nonabelian groups and obtained conclusions with similar flavor.
 Under the assumption that $A$ is a finite subset of a group $G$ such that the relation $xy \in A$ has finite VC-dimension (or NIP), Terry, Conant, and Pillay~\cite{CPT18, boundedVCdim} shows that $A$ must have a structure which is surprisingly similar to the optimistic conjecture mentioned earlier.

 It would also be interesting to study a different minimal and nearly minimal measure expansion problem where we fix a connected unimodular group $G$ instead of letting $G$ range over all connected unimodular group $G$ as we are doing here.
 When $G$ is $\RR^n$, Kemperman inequality is a consequence of the Brunn--Minkowski inequality